eyess-glitch/spacecraft-anomaly-detection/README.md

   - `n_estimators = 150`
   - Increasing `max_depth` provided no gains
   - Increasing `n_estimators` (e.g., to 250) caused the **F0.5 score to drop to 0**
-  -

  # 5. Results
 The best combination achieved a score of 0.273, considering that all target channels were used—a task on which other models obtained a score of 0 in terms of the F0.5 score (referencing the baselines from the ESA paper).
 Higher scores could potentially be achieved by transforming the error into a more meaningful anomaly score, or by training the classifier on a smaller subset of channels.
+Additionally, besides the errors, more features could be added as input to the classifier—for example, features from the frequency domain obtained via the Fourier transform as mentioned by [Sara Cuellar et al](https://www.sciencedirect.com/science/article/pii/S0952197624002410) .
+However, this would double the number of features if the Short-Time Fourier Transform is calculated for each individual channel, so feature selection would be necessary.